 SkuVault’s auditing feature allows you to add or remove products from a location, as well as to bulk move products from one location to another, print all products in a location, and perform a complete recount of all products in a location, wherein you simply scan over the existing items, replacing them with the new SKUs.

 Increased cycle counts means fewer physical counts, which means fewer man hours and more sales.
-Messy inventory is inaccurate inventory, and inaccurate inventory leads to
+Further, messy inventory is inaccurate inventory, and inaccurate inventory leads to

 - Stock lying around the warehouse not listed on your online channels